-Dupont to have tests on suspected fractured jaw
+Dupont having tests on suspected fractured jaw

 "We'll wait for the results before moving forward.
 We need to take advantage of this great victory and the players' fine performance."

+France general team manager Raphael Ibanez told ITV: "We feel sorry for Antoine.
+It just reminds us how dangerous head-to-head contact can be."

-The loss of Dupont would be a severe blow to France's chances of winning the Rugby World Cup for the first time.
+The loss of Dupont would be a severe blow to France's chances of winning the World Cup for the first time.

 He was the world player of the year in 2021 and was voted Six Nations player of the tournament in 2022 and 2023.